truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratingFromCORE.md

 {{< hint warning >}}
 Plugins do not migrate from CORE to SCALE.
 Save the configuration information for your plugin and back up stored data.
 After completing the SCALE install, add the application using the **Apps** option.
-If your CORE plugin is not listed as an available application in SCALE, use the **Launch Docker Image** option to add it as and application and import data from the backup into a new SCALE dataset for the application.
+If your CORE plugin is not listed as an available application in SCALE, use the **Launch Docker Image** option to add it as an application and import data from the backup into a new SCALE dataset for the application.
 {{< /hint >}}

 ### Migration Methods